The History behind the fashion of the times – the Roaring 20’s

 A simple sporty lifestyle was coveted by all including women and easily wearable clothes were in demand.
 Trousers were worn by women for riding horses, and bathing suits became popular as swimwear.

 Styles of sportsmen of the times like Swimmer Johnny Weissmuller, Tennis player Jean René Lacoste, Pilot Charles Lindbergh were followed by the fans.

 8 Films & Music

 It is said that the hemlines of women rose so that they could easily dance the Charleston dance, without the folds of cloth getting in the way.

 Jazz was the music of the decade and the music of Louis Armstrong and Bill Johnson (of the Original Creole Jazz Band), and Duke Ellington had many followers.
 Long and tight fitting jackets and figure hugging trousers of the jazz musicians were popular among the jazz music fans.
 Jazz Musicians also popularized bold and baggy zoot zuits with fully cut coats with exaggerated shoulders and high waisted baggy pants tapering at the ankles and suspender belts.

-Style of clothing in films and that of movie stars also influenced fashion.
+The style of clothing in films and that of movie stars also influenced fashion.
 Styles of movie stars like Rudolph Valentino, Charlie Chaplin and Louise Brooks were followed blindly by fans.

 Read more on the Jazz influence in the 1920s here.